tmeissner/cocotb_with_ghdl/doc/qz2021_-_using_python_for_verification_of_digital_systems.md

 - Verifying HDL designs with Python
 - HDL normally only used for design, not the testbench
 - Simulator only used to execute DUT RTL description
-- Support many simulators (Free & propitrary)
+- Supports many simulators (Free & proprietary)
 - Free & open-source, active community

 ##